Private Law - Section 7 and 37 Reports

 Finding of Facts Hearings

-Where there are any disputes over allegations of domestic violence and abuse, the court should determine as quickly as possible if it is necessary to conduct a Finding of Fact hearing, and should consider the views of the parties and CAFCASS; what other evidence may be available to assist the court and determine the facts; whether it will impact upon the issues before the court, and whether a fact Finding Hearing will be a proportionate response to the matters disputed.
+Where there are any disputes over allegations of Domestic Abuse, the court should determine as quickly as possible if it is necessary to conduct a Finding of Fact hearing, and should consider the views of the parties and CAFCASS; what other evidence may be available to assist the court and determine the facts; whether it will impact upon the issues before the court, and whether a fact Finding Hearing will be a proportionate response to the matters disputed.

 Where a Fact Finding Hearing is required, the court should provide clarity as to the process for this and determine the range of issues, including the key facts that are in dispute.